codeodor/jquery.autocomplete_from_select.js/README.md

 How do I use it?
 ----------------
+First you need to make sure you include jQuery and enough of jQuery UI to have autocomplete support.
+Then stick the file `jquery.autocomplete_from_select.js` in your project and load it as well.

-The following would replace all selects on the page with an autocomplete field.
+To use it, the following would replace all selects on the page with an autocomplete field.
 You can change the selector to whatever you like to limit the applicability.

 ````javascript